arielcarrera/quarkus-spring-data-integration/README.md

 In the root of the source code you can see the following projects:

  - quarkus-spring-data-jpa-extension-parent
+ - - runtime
+ - - deployment
+ - samples
- - quarkus-spring-data-jpa-integration-demo
+ - - quarkus-spring-data-jpa-integration-demo (Quarkus + Quarkus Spring Data Jpa Integration)
+ - - quarkus-spring-data-jpa-api-demo (Quarkus + Quarkus Spring Data Jpa Api Extension - Panache Impl -)
- - spring-data-jpa-service
+ - - spring-data-jpa-service (Springboot + Spring Data Jpa)

 ### quarkus-spring-data-jpa-extension-parent

 The source of the extension.
+It contains two modules: runtime and deployment like any other extension.
 In the test folder of the deployment module you can find a complete TestSuite that cover more than 300 tests.
+**Test cases serve as an example of use and testing of almost all the functions offered.**

+### samples

+#### quarkus-spring-data-jpa-integration-demo

+Demo project with Quarkus v1.6 and the new *Spring Data Jpa Integration* extension which allows to migrate all the services implemented in the SpringBoot project with almost no code changes! (only configuration related changes)!
+**Test cases have been restricted to only those currently supported by Quarkus (Api)**

+#### quarkus-spring-data-jpa-api-demo

+Demo project with de default Quarkus v1.6 with the Spring Data Jpa Api provided by Quarkus.
+**Test cases have been restricted to only those supported by this extension.**

-### spring-data-jpa-service
+#### spring-data-jpa-service

 SpringBoot project with rest services using Spring Data Jpa.

-### quarkus-spring-data-jpa-integration-demo

-Quarkus project with the new *Spring Data Jpa Integration* extension which allows to migrate all the services implemented in the SpringBoot project with almost no code changes! (only configuration related changes)!
+**Test cases have been restricted to only those currently supported by Quarkus (Api)**

 ## Related projects

 [spring-data-commons for cdi](https://github.com/arielcarrera/spring-data-commons-cdi)
 [spring-data-jpa for cdi](https://github.com/arielcarrera/spring-data-jpa-cdi)

 ## Maven Repositories